UofA-SPEAR/software/README.md

 ## Install ROS

-We use ROS we nearly everying on the rover.<br>
+We use ROS for nearly everying on the rover.<br>
 To install ROS, follow the instructions [here](http://wiki.ros.org/kinetic/Installation/Ubuntu).<br>
 We recommend the "Desktop-Full Install" ROS package for best compatibility.